NrgXnat/xnat_bash_utils/README.md

     - automating processing of multiple XNAT sessions and to reporting results in spreadsheets
     - focusing on local script development and minimizing programming effort to interact with XNAT

-To get started writing scripts in XTOLM, check out this <a href="https://github.com/NrgXnat/xnat_bash_utils/blob/main/XTOLM-example.pdf">XTOLM use case tutorial</a>.
+To get started writing scripts in XTolm, check out this <a href="https://github.com/NrgXnat/xnat_bash_utils/blob/main/XTolm-example.pdf">XTolm use case tutorial</a>.

 ## Requirements
     64-bit Linux (tested on CentOS 6, 7 and 8)
     Bash 4.2+
     curl,zip on path

-## Installing XTOLM
+## Installing XTolm
 Put the contents in a local directory and add it to PATH environment variable.

-Developing with XTOLM
+Developing with XTolm
-Refer to use cases for examples of batch scripts written with xtolm:
+Refer to use cases for examples of batch scripts written with XTolm:
     Compute whole brain volume and save statistics in a spreadsheet

-## XTOLM Command Reference
+## XTolm Command Reference

 ### Online Commands
 Mostly, load/save scans, resources and metadata as resources from/to XNAT.